AmperSam-git/baserom-template/README.md

 To make life easier, this template comes with several scripts to automate the process of applying custom assets to your ROM:

     apply_patches.bat
     - runs Asar to apply global patches to your ROM.
-Note: you must specify each patch you intended to use on your base ROM in this script on new lines by renaming [Patch] in the script.

     insert_blocks.bat
     -  runs GPS to apply custom blocks to your ROM.